cosmos/cosmos-sdk/docs/interfaces/cli.md

 ### Cobra

-There is no set way to create a CLI, but SDK modules all use the [Cobra Library](https://github.com/spf13/cobra).
+There is no set way to create a CLI, but SDK modules all use the [Cobra Library](https://github.com/spf13/cobra) in order to implement the [`AppModuleBasic`]() interface.
 Building a CLI with Cobra entails defining commands, arguments, and flags. [**Commands**](#commands) represent the action users wish to take, such as `tx` for creating a transaction and `query` for querying the application.
 Each command can also have nested subcommands, necessary for naming the specific transaction type.
 Users also supply **Arguments**, such as account numbers to send coins to, and [**Flags**](#flags) to modify various aspects of the commands, such as gas prices or which node to broadcast to.

 ### Main Function